 It’s time for moving media literacy to the tipping point!

+Media literacy is the only long-term strategy that embodies our country’s vital democratic traditions of robust dialogue and debate in the marketplace of ideas.
 When U.S. Senator Amy Klobuchar (D-MN) introduced new legislation to combat foreign interference campaigns by improving media literacy education that teaches students skills to identify misinformation online, she certainly got my attention.
 After all, I’ve been complaining for months to anyone that would listen that we’re approaching the 2020 election with American teachers woefully underprepared for helping students recognize and resist the new forms of disinformation and misinformation they are likely to encounter as part of the political process.

 There are certain times when a big push can make a big difference.
 Now is one of those times.
 Back in 2008, when social media was new, I was lucky enough to be able to help develop curriculum materials for teaching media literacy in the context of the first social media election.
 PBS had decided to make a big push to help American teachers understand this new form of expression and communication by considering its relevance to the elections.
 Our curriculum, called Access Analyze, Act: A Blueprint for Civic Engagement was a set of 11 lessons for teachers who were just beginning to understand how participatory culture was changing the nature of the election process.
 The charming (Flash-based) website which accompanied this resource has long been scrapped, of course.
 It’s out of date as a result of the huge changes underway as a result of the rise of digital advertising and the growing economic power of the platforms.
 But the curriculum got used by thousands of educators.
 Why?
 Dedicated teachers experienced the deep gap between typical instructional practices they were using and what their students actually needed to know and be able to do.
 They felt a social responsibility to make changes in instruction.
 They realized by making these changes in what and how they taught, they could help young people develop citizenship skills needed for this fast-changing digital society.